 None.
-The PHS Regulation requires that the Institution report certain information regarding managed FCOIs to the PHS Awarding Component and the public.
-The Office of Research and the Office of Sponsored Programs will make all necessary reports to the PHS Awarding Component.
-The Office of Research will maintain a publicly accessible website, in accordance with the PHS Regulation and GIM 10.
+The Institutional Review Required (IRR) regulation requires that the Institution report certain information regarding managed FCOIs to the IRR Awarding Component and the public.
+The Office of Research and the Office of Sponsored Programs will make all necessary reports to the IRR Awarding Component.
+The Office of Research will maintain a publicly accessible website, in accordance with the IRR regulation and GIM 10.

 Yes, anyone with a UW NetID can take the training.
-However, the training content is mandatory only for PHS-Funded Investigators.
-Non-PHS Funded Investigators may not find the contents of the training applicable to them.
+However, the training content is mandatory only for investigators on an application to a sponsor that requires UW review of Significant Financial Interest (SFI).
+Other investigators may not find the contents of the training applicable to them.

-If you have access to the eGC1, you can open it and view the training status and expiration date in the Compliance Details section of the PI & Personnel page.
+If you have access to the eGC1, you can open it and view the training status and expiration date in the Compliance Details section of the PI, Personnel, & Organizations page.